My 10 essentials for starting sewing well

 If you have children or an unscrupulous 😂 or misguided partner, keep these two pairs out of their reach ;-)

 The seam ripper: my friend!
-When you start sewing and even when you are more advanced, you rip seams and that's perfectly normal.
-So when you make a mistake, you will need a seam ripper.
+When you start sewing and even when you are more advanced, you rip seams out and that's perfectly normal.
+So when you make a mistake, you'll need a seam ripper.

-This one is a kind of small knife that allows you to undo seams quickly and well.
+This is a kind of small knife that allows you to undo stitches quickly and neatly.

 Be careful, despite its size, the seam ripper is very sharp/pointed.
 It's a small knife.
-In fact, each seam ripper has a cap.
-Close this little cap well to avoid injuring yourself and be careful when handling it.
+In fact, every seam ripper has a cap.
+Be sure to close this little cap properly to avoid injury and handle it with care.
 This tool will also be useful later for opening buttonholes.

 3. Pins

-For the pins, start by buying basic pins made entirely of metal, preferably medium (neither extra fine nor too thick).
+For pins, start by buying basic all-metal pins, preferably medium size (neither extra fine nor too thick).

 Decorative needles are tempting but they are not very practical for beginners.